uio-cels/NucDiff/README.md

 A detailed description of used GFF3 and VCF file formats can be also found at https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md and https://samtools.github.io/hts-specs/VCFv4.2.pdf , respectively.

+## 6.Citing NucDiff

+To cite your use of NucDiff in your publication:

+Khelik K, Lagesen K, Sandve GK, Rognes T, Nederbragt AJ.
+NucDiff: in-depth characterization and annotation of differences between two sets of DNA sequences.
+BMC Bioinformatics.
+2017;18(1):338. doi: 10.1186/s12859-017-1748-z.

 <br><br>
 ## References
 [1] Kurtz S et al. Versatile and open software for comparing large genomes.
 Genome Biol.
 2004;5(2):R12. doi 10.1186/gb-2004-5-2-r12.

 [2] Khelik K et al. NucDiff: in-depth characterization and annotation of differences between two sets of DNA sequences.
-2016 (unpublished article)
+BMC Bioinformatics.
+2017;18(1):338. doi: 10.1186/s12859-017-1748-z.